HocheggerLab/Mitotic-Release/README.md

 The input metadata are provided via an Excel file (see data/sample_metadata.xlsx) and need to be uploaded to the Omero server using the GDSC HCC script on the server.

+#TODO generation of Figure still has bug when NaN in dataframe.
+Bugfix not yet tested